What should you not say to a used car salesman?

 1. Words Showing Too Much Liking of the Car

-Surely, the used Ford you have chosen to check out personally caught your interest for some reason.
+Surely, the used Toyota for sale you have chosen to check out personally caught your interest for some reason.
 It might have features that you want, or it has been your dream car for so long.
 Stop for a minute and think.
 You may want this vehicle, but the used unit might not be in good shape and/or overpriced.

 That being said, upon meeting the salesperson, even if the car is in good shape, never say anything that indicates you are so interested in the car.
 This may include “I really love this car!”, “This is my dream car.”, “I need a car now.”, and “Been wanting to own this car.”